Last Updated on February 6, 2022 by Editorial Staff

 - Navigate to Start, click on Settings, and select Update & Security.

 - Select “Troubleshoot” from the menu on the left.

 - Look over the section titled “Find and fix other problems”.
 Find Bluetooth in the list, click on it and then click on the “Run the troubleshooter” button when it appears.

 - A new window appears, in which the troubleshooter automatically checks for issues in Bluetooth, then fixes them if possible.
-This is one way to fix why your Bluetooth headset detection failed.

 3) Uninstall/Reinstall the Bluetooth Adapter

 Sometimes, although the Bluetooth adapter shows up in Device Manager, the icon is not visible elsewhere.
 To resolve your Bluetooth headphone issues, first, you must fix the Bluetooth itself, understandably.
 Uninstalling and reinstalling the adapter may help!
 Here’s how to go about it:

 - Use the search feature on the taskbar to find and launch the Device Manager, or use the keyboard shortcut of Windows logo key + X, and select it from the menu.

 - Once the Device Manager launches, find the listing for Bluetooth, expand it, and right-click the name of the adapter.
 Select the option to uninstall.

 - Then close the program, shut down your PC, and wait for some seconds.
 Turn it on again.
 Windows automatically reinstall the driver upon reboot.